discordianfish/banksman/README.md

       -kernel="http://127.0.0.1:8080/static//kernel": path to registration kernel
       -kopts="console=vga console=ttyS1,115200 BOOTIF=${net0/mac}": options to pass to the registration kernel -listen="127.0.0.1:8080": adress to listen on
-      -nameserver="8.8.8.8 8.8.4.4": space separated list of dns servers to be used in config endpoint -password="admin:first": collins password
+      -nameserver="8.8.8.8,8.8.4.4": comma separated list of dns servers to be used in config endpoint -password="admin:first": collins password
       -pool="MGMT": use addresses from this pool when rendering config -static="static": path will be served at /static